deepaksood619/deepaksood619.github.io/docs/python/advanced/idiomatic-python.md

     print(user)
     print('------------------------------')

-# In the example above, we have repeated - over 30 times which is really not good.
+# In the example above, we have repeated-over 30 times which is really not good.

 # Good
 if user: